Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Enter the text that needs to be replaced in place of the old-text and the new text that needs to be added in place of the new-text.

-Q: Can you explain how to remote login with SSH?
+Question: Can you explain how to remotely login with SSH?

 For using the SSH command, the user needs to define the server by entering its IP address.
 If 192.168.100.22 is the IP address of the system to which the SSH access is needed then enter the command: